-The Georgia Department of Education's Career, Technical, and Agricultural Education (CTAE) team assists LEAs as they prepare Georgia's students for their next step after high school -- college, beginning a career, registered apprenticeships, or the military.
+Career, Technical, and Agricultural Education (CTAE)'s Career Pathways and Educating Georgia's Future Workforce Initiatives registered apprenticeships, or the military.
 Georgia CTAE pathway course offerings, and the new Educating Georgia's Future Workforce initiative, leverage partnerships with industry and higher education to ensure students have the skills they need to thrive in the future workforce.
 Georgia adopted the 16 national career clusters and added the Energy cluster to meet the needs of our energy employers to make a total of 17 career clusters.
 The Career Pathways Bill (HB 186) was passed by Georgia legislators in 2011.
 From late 2012 to the current date more than 131 Career Pathways in the 17 Career Clusters have been industry vetted, postsecondary supported, and State Board of Education approved.
 New career pathways for middle and high school programs are added as needed to meet emerging needs of our employers.
 Located across the state, College and Career Academies are unique learning environments that provide additional opportunities for local communities to focus their educational resources on what is needed in their community and workforce.
 The out-of-school time programs are uniquely positioned to provide project- based or work-based learning and /or college exploration activities to engage students and address dropout reduction.
 Also, GaDOE's Development and Transition unit of the CTAE division provides direction in the development of the CTAE high school and middle school curricula, assessment, work-based learning experiences, professional learning, and instructional resources to enhance student achievement.